Parachute Music: Studio Facilities

 Parachute Studios provide a one-stop shop for musicians, with a hub of studios and songwriting spaces.

 Their main studio (Studio A) features a control room, live room, and recording booth that can host anything from large-scale recording projects to live video sessions.
 This studio features the latest Pro Tools HDX system with Apogee converters, API 1608 console, Genelec monitoring and an extensive selection of instruments, microphones and the latest plugins.

 Parachute also has 11 producer studios, which have basic recording setups for songwriting and smaller recording sessions.
 Most of these studios are tenanted out long-term to local music producers, and some are kept available as day-hire studios.

 As a charitable trust, Parachute's studios are community-supported facilities.
 Their main studio was built after a fundraising effort from the artist community in 2012.
 Their studios are offered at a subsidised rate, with many of them tenanted by notable New Zealand producers and songwriters.

 Artist Development

 Since 2013, Parachute Music has run a development programme for young artists.
 Parachute handpicks a small group of high-potential artists each year to complete this programme, with the aim of giving them a solid foundation to develop a career in the music industry.
-The programme is open to New Zealand musicians between the ages of 18–25.
+The programme is open to New Zealand musicians between the ages of 18 and 25.